ome-zarr-models/ome-zarr-models-py/docs/index.md

 - Array reading and writing operations are out of scope

 We are trying to make this as usable and useful as possible while still complying with the OME-zarr specification.

+## Known issues

+- Because of the way this package is structured, it can't currently distinguish between values that are present but set to `null` in saved metadata, and fields that are not present.
+Any fields set to `None` in the Python objects are currently not written when they are saved back to the JSON metadata using this package.